 Water Mist Fire Extinguisher

-For sensitive or critical areas, a water mist can be seen as an alternative to a clean agent extinguisher, and most are rated for both Class A and Class C fires.
+For sensitive or critical areas, a water mist is used as an alternative to a clean agent extinguisher, and most are rated for both Class A and Class C fires.
 The water mist extinguisher uses de-ionized water (which is non-conductive and non-toxic) to disperse water using a special spray nozzle, which releases the water in the form of a fine mist into the air.
 Water mist fire extinguishers operate by cooling the area and removing the fire triangle’s heat element.
 Water mist extinguishers, and the fact that they use water to extinguish a burn, do not inflict water loss or leave a trace.

 Dry Powder Fire Extinguisher